Toby Aldren ∗ Frances Clynes

 - Standard Room - Private room, usually with a small study area.
 Bathroom facilities are shared with a maximum of four rooms to each bathroom.
 Exeter College only.

 - Single En-suite - Private room with its own bathroom.
-Available at both Exeter College and Cohen Quad. ***Single En-suite rooms at Exeter College, Turl Street, are now fully booked.***
+Available at both Exeter College and Cohen Quad. ***All en-suite rooms at Exeter College, Turl Street, are now fully booked.***

 ***Single En-suite rooms at Cohen Quad are still available.***